csc-training/fortran-introduction/docs/03_Arrays_in_fortran.md

 - Fortran is a very versatile programming language for handling arrays
     - especially multi-dimensional arrays
-- Arrays refer to a data type (built-in or derived), but also have one or more dimensions specified in the variable declaration
+- Arrays refer to a data type (built-in or derived), and have one or more dimensions specified in the variable declaration
     - Fortran supports up to 15 dimensions